stevedekorte/ActorKit/README.txt

 	first-in-first-out order.

-	Any message to an actor returns a "future" object which is a proxy for the result and only blocks when it is accessed.
+	Any message to an actor returns a "future" object which is a proxy for the result and only blocks when it is accessed if the result isn't ready.

 	Futures detect and raise an exception in situations that would cause a deadlock.